 Edited by Michael Dylan Welch

 Explore this site to learn more about Tundra: The Journal of the Short Poem.
 Although Tundra is currently on a probably permanent hiatus, here you’ll find descriptions of issues, tables of contents and complete contributor lists for each issue, and links to selected poems.
-You’ll also find subscription and submission information, plus links to reviews of the journal and more.
-We welcome new subscriptions and orders of single copies.
-Tundra focuses on submissions of primarily objective and imagistic short poems of 13 or fewer lines.
+You’ll also find old subscription and submission information, plus links to reviews of the journal and more.
+We welcome orders of single copies, which are still available.
+Tundra focused on submissions of primarily objective and imagistic short poems of 13 or fewer lines.
 If you have questions, please visit the Graceguts website or email Michael Dylan Welch at WelchM@aol.com.

 The first issue of Tundra, edited by Michael Dylan Welch, is 112 pages, perfectbound, 6 by 9 inches.
 It contains an article by Dana Gioia on featured poet Samuel Menashe, an interview by Catherine J. Kordich and Michael Dylan Welch with Imagist poet and novelist Janet Lewis (author of The Wife of Martin Guerre), an article by Hiroaki Sato on Japanese haiku master Seisensui along with 32 translations, a book review and haibun (prose with haiku), and a variety of haiku, senryu, tanka, and other short poetry.
 Peter Donaldson provided the cover photograph.